api3dao/api3-dao/packages/pool/README.md

 This is the parameter that represents how aggresively the APR will be updated to meet the stake target.
 Each epoch the total staked amount is below the target, APR will be increased by this value, and vice versa.

+## Precalculated user locked

+If the user updates their `user.shares` by staking/unstaking too frequently (50+/week) in the last year, the user migth not be able to withdraw tokens because the call gas cost may exceed the block gas limit.
+In that case, the user may call `precalculateUserLocked()` method as many times needed to have their locked tokens calculated and then use `withdrawPrecalculated()` to withdraw.